Tajik leader Rakhmon set to extend long rule

 But critics say Rakhmon, 61, faces mounting social tension in the Muslim, Central Asian state where about half the 8 million population live in poverty.
 More than 1 million work abroad, sending money home to their families.

-By barring moderate opposition candidate Oynihol Bobonazarova for not getting enough signatures of support, secular authorities risk radicalising opponents in a country where tens of thousands were killed in a 1992-97 civil war.
+By barring moderate opposition candidate Oynihol Bobonazarova for not getting enough signatures of support, secular authorities risk radicalizing opponents in a country where tens of thousands were killed in a 1992-97 civil war.

 “We say the state must be changed through elections, we respect the law ... but if instead of us more radical elements come, the authorities will be to blame for that,” Bobonazarova, a 65-year-old human rights activist, told Reuters.